mdiamond/mss/README.md

-# synth
+# MSS - Modular Software-based Synthesizer
-A very basic modular synthesizer for learning.
+A modular synthesizer for creating sound.